jordimas/SoftTransEval-CAT/README.md

 The goal of this repository is to evaluate and develop prompts for LLMs that can be used to review English-to-Catalan translations in the software localization domain.

+This work is used in real world scenarios in the context of reviewing open source translations.

 This repository includes three main components:

 - Evaluation dataset